ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 DOCUMENTATION Block
 -------------------

-Ansible's online module documentation is generated from the documentation strings contained at the beginning of each module's source code.
+Ansible's online module documentation is generated from the ``DOCUMENTATION`` blocks at the beginning of each module's source code.
 The ``DOCUMENTATION`` block must be valid YAML.
 You may find it easier to start writing your ``DOCUMENTATION`` string in an :ref:`editor with YAML syntax highlighting <other_tools_and_programs>` before you include it in your Python file.
 See an example documentation string at `examples/DOCUMENTATION.yml <https://github.com/ansible/ansible/blob/devel/examples/DOCUMENTATION.yml>`_.

 Include it in your module file like this: